raulbalanza/xhareClient/README.md

 - Press <kbd>Enter</kbd> or <kbd>Ctrl</kbd> + <kbd>C</kbd> when you are in a capture mode and you don't have an active selection and the whole desktop will be copied to your clipboard.
 Pressing <kbd>Ctrl</kbd> + <kbd>S</kbd> will save your capture to a file.
 Check the [Shortcuts](#keyboard-shortcuts) for more information.

-- Flameshot works best with a desktop environment that includes D-Bus.
-See this [article](https://wiki.archlinux.org/index.php/Flameshot#Troubleshooting) for tips on using Flameshot in a minimal window manager (dwm, i3, xmonad, etc).
+- xhareClient works best with a desktop environment that includes D-Bus.
+See this [article](https://wiki.archlinux.org/index.php/Flameshot#Troubleshooting) for tips on using xhareClient in a minimal window manager (dwm, i3, xmonad, etc).

-- In order to speed up the first launch of Flameshot (D-Bus init of the app can be slow), consider starting the application automatically on boot.
+- In order to speed up the first launch of the application (D-Bus init of the app can be slow), consider starting the application automatically on boot.
-    - Quick tip: If you don't have Flameshot to autostart at boot and you want to set keyboard shortcut, use the following as the command for the keybinding:
+    - Quick tip: If you don't have xhareClient to autostart at boot and you want to set keyboard shortcut, use the following as the command for the keybinding:
     ```sh
     ( flameshot &; ) && ( sleep 0.5s && flameshot gui )
     ```

 ## Installation

-Flameshot can be installed on Linux, Microsoft Windows, and macOS.
+xhareClient can be installed on Linux, Microsoft Windows, and macOS.

 ### Prebuilt packages